tw4qa/sw2at-ui/README.md

 end
 ```

-install RSpe c(skip this if you have rspec already)
+install RSpec(skip this if you have rspec already)
 ```
 bundle install
 rails generate rspec:install